apptainer/singularity-userdocs/build_a_container.rst

 ``--update``
 ===========

-You can build into the same container multiple times (though the results may be unpredictable and it is generally better to delete your container and start from scratch).
+You can build into the same sandbox container multiple times (though the results may be unpredictable and it is generally better to delete your container and start from scratch).

-By default if you build using an existing container name container, the ``build`` command prompt you to decide whether or not to overwrite the container.
+By default if you build into an existing sandbox container, the  ``build`` command will prompt you to decide whether or not to overwrite the container.
 Instead of this behavior you can use the ``--update`` option to build _into_ an existing container.
-This will prompt Singularity to skip the header and build any sections that are in the definition file into the existing container.
+This will cause Singularity to skip the header and build any sections that are in the definition file into the existing container.

+The ``--update`` option is only valid when used with sandbox containers.

 -----------------
 More Build topics